 |Olympus E-M10 II (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60p||23.1||12.5||842||73|

 |Olympus E-M5 II (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60p||23.0||12.5||842||73|

 |Panasonic GX9 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||..||..||..||..|

 |Panasonic ZS100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.5||559||70|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GX85 offers a higher resolution than the one in the X-T20 (2765k vs 2360k dots).
-The following table reports on some other key feature differences and similarities of the Fujifilm X-T20, the Panasonic GX85, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Fujifilm X-T20 and Panasonic GX85 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.